Mariners vs. Royals Player Props Betting Odds

-Bookmakers have listed player props for Julio Rodriguez, Bobby Witt Jr. and others when the Seattle Mariners visit the Kansas City Royals at Kauffman Stadium on Tuesday at 8:10 PM ET.
+Player prop betting options for Julio Rodriguez, Bobby Witt Jr. and others are available in the Seattle Mariners-Kansas City Royals matchup at Kauffman Stadium on Wednesday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!